 Areas of study include:

-A combination of both theory and practical learning, accompanied with work experience
+A combination of both theory and practical learning, accompanied with 175 hours of work placement.

 Types of assessment include: